AspireToDev/Exercise-04d-Save-and-Load/README.md

-# Exercise-04d-Save-and-Load
+# Project 4- 2D Platformer

 Exercise for MSCH-C220

-The fourth exercise for the 2D Platformer project, exploring save and load (in two projects).
+The final product for the 2D Platforming project, adapting combat from Street fighter style games.

 ## Implementation

 Built using Godot 3.4.2

-The player sprite is an adaptation of [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
-CC0 Licensed.
+The player sprite is an adaptation of https://chierit.itch.io/elementals-metal-bladekeeper by Chierit.
+License CC-BY 4.0

-The coin sprite is provided by Kenney.nl: [https://kenney.nl/assets/puzzle-pack-2](https://kenney.nl/assets/puzzle-pack-2).
+The parallax background is from: https://ansimuz.itch.io/mountain-dusk-parallax-background by Anismuz.
+License CC-BY 4.0

-The explosion animation is also adapted from Kenney.nl: [https://kenney.nl/assets/tanks](https://kenney.nl/assets/tanks).

 ## References